-8. Natural Capital work and context
+8. Natural Capital Work and Context

-The Board welcomed the overview given by Emma of our current work and the wider context of the Scottish Government policy and programme.
-The Board agreed our focus should continue to be on a) supporting implementation of community benefit and b) addressing the wider risks that natural capital value could reinforce the concentration of land ownership and benefit.
+The Board welcomed the overview given by Emma of our current work and the wider context of the Scottish Government programme, agreeing our focus should continue to be on a) supporting implementation of community benefit and b) addressing the wider risks that natural capital value could reinforce the concentration of land ownership and benefit.